omrysendik/DCor/README.md

 ```
 origSrcImg = imread(strrep('.\Data\Texture13.png','\',filesep));
 ```
-- Note that the current code reflects the choice of Hyper-Parameters as described in the paper.
-If you wish to alter these, tweak GetSynthParams.m
+- Note that the choice of Hyper-Parameters as described in the paper can be tweaked through GetSynthParams.m

 - Now, patiently wait for the result to converge.
 If things are working properly, you should get a plot similar to this: